 “[A]ny theatre director … who should engage, without the express permission of the government, a pupil of the Conservatory, should pay a fine of 2000 ducats, and … [have] his theatre [closed] for a fortnight.”

 Lablache remained at the Palermo theatre for five years before he left for Milan.
-In Milan, he appeared as “Dandini” in Gioachino Rossini’s Cenerentola.
-It was here also that the Italian composer, Saverio Mercadante, wrote his opera, Elisa e Claudio for Lablache, which became a huge success partly because Lablache was said to be extraordinary not only in his voice but also in his style of performance.
+There, he appeared as “Dandini” in Gioachino Rossini’s Cenerentola.
+It was also in Milan that the Italian composer, Saverio Mercadante, wrote his opera, Elisa e Claudio for Lablache, which became a huge success partly because Lablache was said to be extraordinary not only in his voice but also in his style of performance.

 “Actione Roscio, I ope cantu comparandus, utraque lauru conserta ambobus major.“